 On Friday, February 10, 2020, the Federal Emergency Management Agency (FEMA) issued a Temporary Final Rule (TFR) on Federal Register Notice 85 No 70 FR 20195 to address the prioritization and allocation of certain scarce or threatened health and medical resources for domestic use.
 The intent of the rule is that the scarce or threatened personal protective equipment (PPE) materials remain in the United States for use in responding to the spread of COVID-19.
 The materials identified in the TFR may not be exported from the United States without explicit approval by FEMA.

-Economic activity in the manufacturing sector expanded in May, and the overall economy grew for the 121st consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector contracted in March, and the overall economy grew for the 131st consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

-During the month of May 2019, MIQ was involved in a number of events throughout the logistics industry.
-Read industry updates, regulatory updates, and services offered by MIQ, in the May 2019 logistics link.
+During the month of March, 2020, Noatum Logistics (formerly MIQ Logistics) was involved in a number of events throughout the logistics industry.
+Read about industry updates, regulatory updates and announcements in the March 2020 logistics link.

 On Tuesday, March 31, 2020, the United States Trade Representative (USTR) office released its third list of product exclusions to the Section 301 List 4A products currently subject to a 7.5% tariff in the Federal Register Notice 85 No 62 FR 17936.